junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "No." Dean says, without thinking.
 "Never."

 "Dean, listen to me."
 Cas's shape gradually returns back to normal, getting fixed.
 The familiar look, the familiar face, the familiar focused blue eyes locked on Dean's.
-"This place isn't real, I'm not real.
-But you are.
+"This place isn't real, and you know it.
+I'm not real, but you are.
 Let me go, that's your only way to wake up, to be safe.
 Or you will die."
 His eyes big and sad.

 Dean swallows hard, knowing he's right, but, "I can't."
-He says, and he knows it as a fact, "I don't know how to."
+He murmurs, and he knows it as a fact, "I don't know how to."

 The dimension opens a tear in front of them.